Informatica transforms web experiences from static to dynamic.

 Move from static to dynamic website pages in order to drive deeper engagement and accelerate lead conversion.

-Use analytics and machine learning to deliver relevant content based on customer characteristics, behaviors and stages in their journey.
+Use analytics and machine learning to deliver relevant content based on customer characteristics, behaviours and stages in their journey.

-Gain a centralized view of all marketing efforts across the organization.
+Gain a centralised view of all marketing efforts across the organisation.

 Their new entry page for their cloud data management platform saw a 75x traffic increase, a 45% higher engagement and cut bounce rates in half from 63% down to 32%.